 This art creator website offers a cool feature that is the animation.
 In fact, I think this is an interactive art work tool.
 It feels like a game.
 Once you draw a stickman, click the done button.
 The stickman you have drawn will be included in a short animation that will make a story in progress.
 You will then be asked to create or draw another stickman, with different pose, to be added into the sequel.
 You repeat the same action until it makes a great animation story.

-A sketching website that is both easy and a lot of fun to use.
+A sketching website, free art programs or free art softwares, that is both easy and a lot of fun to use.
 Children discover how the 20 unidentified tools and variety of spinning circles may be used to assist them in the creation of artwork by playing around with the mouse that comes with their computer.
 Caution: this might get rather addicting.

 Bomomo is an application that may be used in primary schools.
 It is really easy to use, it is free, and it can be little addicting.
 Students will be thrilled to utilize the digital tools that are not identified in this area anytime they have a spare minute thanks to the artwork space.
 The students will rapidly have an understanding of what the various clicks do to their artwork.